Council of Conservative Citizens: Reception

 Various critics describe the organization as a hate group.
 According to The Atlantic, most conservatives do not consider it to be conservative, and believe that the organization added the word to their name in order to hide their true ideology.
 The New York Times called it a white separatist group with a thinly veiled white supremacist agenda.
 The Anti-Defamation League said: "Although the group claims not to be racist, its leaders traffic with other white supremacist groups."
 The group is considered by the Southern Poverty Law Center (SPLC) to be part of the "neo-confederate movement", and organizations, such as the NAACP, as well as the Anti-Defamation League, consider it to be a threat.
 In The Nation, Max Blumenthal described it as one of the United States' largest white supremacist groups.

 Conservative columnist Ann Coulter has defended the group against charges of racism, stating on the basis of a viewing of their website that there is "no evidence" that the CofCC supports segregation.
-Coulter and Pat Buchanan are listed as being recommended columnists on the organization's official website.

-Mass murderer Dylann Roof, perpetrator of the 2015 Charleston church shooting, searched the Internet for information on "black on White crime" and wrote in his manifesto "The Last Rhodesian" that the first website he found was the CofCC's.
+Mass murderer Dylann Roof, the perpetrator of the 2015 Charleston church shooting, searched the Internet for information on "black on White crime" and wrote in his manifesto The Last Rhodesian that the first website he found was the CofCC's.
 He cited its portrayal of "black on White murders" as something that radically changed him ("I have never been the same since that day").
 The CofCC issued a statement on its website "unequivocally condemn[ing]" the attack, but that Roof has some "legitimate grievances" against black people.
 An additional statement from Earl Holt III, president of the CofCC, disavowed responsibility for the crime and stated that the group's website "accurately and honestly report[s] black-on-white violent crime".
 While these statements were condemned across the mainstream, several white supremacist organization supported the CofCC for standing by Roof's motivations, including the League of the South, a neo-confederate hate group.

-In the wake of Roof's arrest and subsequent exposure of his affinity for the CofCC; an investigation revealed that Holt made campaign contributions to several prominent Republican politicians including 2016 Republican presidential candidates Ted Cruz, Rick Santorum, Scott Walker as well as Republican Senators Rand Paul and Tom Cotton.
-Holt also reportedly donated to the campaign of African-American congresswoman Mia Love, whose parents are both immigrants.
+In the wake of Roof's arrest and subsequent exposure of his affinity for the CofCC, an investigation revealed that Holt made campaign contributions to several prominent Republican politicians, including 2016 Republican presidential candidates Ted Cruz, Rick Santorum, and Scott Walker, as well as Republican senators Rand Paul and Tom Cotton.
+Holt also reportedly donated to the campaign of Black congresswoman Mia Love, whose parents are both immigrants.
 All subsequently announced that they would return Holt's contributions or donate them to a fund for the families of Roof's victims.
 In the summer of 2020, an investigation by NPR uncovered records showing Holt had donated $1,000 to the Committee to Defend the President, a pro-Trump SuperPAC, aggressively engaged in the 2020 presidential campaign.
-Through their General Counsel, the committee to Defend the President said they had been unaware and thanked NPR for bringing the issue to their attention.
+Through their general counsel, the Committee to Defend the President said they had been unaware and thanked NPR for bringing the issue to their attention.
 The group said they would immediately refund Holt's donation.